hatlabs/SH-RPi-daemon/README.md

 ## Installation

-The monitor script can be installed by issuing the following command:
+The daemon script can be installed by issuing the following command:

     sudo python3 setup.py install